google-fu-master/RiverTournament/rules.md

       "name": "What equipment and rules are used?", "acceptedAnswer": {
         "@type": "Answer",
-        "text": "We follow modified BCA rules.
+        "text": "We follow BCA rules.
 Magic Racks are allowed if both players agree.
 Jump shots and timeouts are not allowed."
       }
     },
     {